- Professor of international affairs, University of Virginia Department of Politics

 - American Defense and Security

 - Economic Issues

 Dale Copeland, faculty senior fellow, is the Hugh S. and Winnifred B. Cumming Memorial Professor of International Affairs in the UVA Department of Politics at the University of Virginia.
-A graduate from Queen’s University (B. Comm), Johns Hopkins (MA), and the University of Chicago (Ph.D), Copeland has gone on to specialize in security studies and political economy.
+A graduate of Queen’s University (B. Comm), Johns Hopkins (MA), and the University of Chicago (PhD), Copeland specializes in security studies and political economy.
 He is the author of many publications, including Economic Interdependence and War, which examines the conditions under which inter-state trade will lead to either war or peace and won the 2017 Best Book Award of the International Studies Association.
 He is also the author of The Origins of Major War, which studies the rise and fall of great world powers and the devastation of system-wide war.
 Other research interests include the origins of economic interdependence between great powers, the realist-constructivist divide, in-group/out-group theory and the logic of reputation-building, and the interconnection between international political economy and security studies.